PabloGomezVillamayor/TFG_Gamma_PGV-Maths/README.md

 -----------------------------------------------------------------

 As for the material created by me, it is free to use.
-Anyone may use or modify the images or codes included here as they wish, provided that they appropriately cite the original work:
+Anyone may use or modify the images or codes included here as they wish, provided that he/she appropriately cites the original work:

 <<Gómez Villamayor, Pablo.
 The Gamma Function of Euler.
 Final Degree Project.
 Degree in Mathematics.
 University of Valladolid.
 July 2025>>.